 Francis Hauksbee was a member of The Royal Society—formally The Royal Society of London for Improving Natural Knowledge—as was William Nicholson who, with surgeon Anthony Carlisle, discovered electrolysis in May 1800, the decomposition of water into hydrogen and oxygen by voltaic current.
 This led Italian physicist and chemist Alessandro Volta to the discovery of the voltaic pile, a battery.
 That’s why batteries are rated in volts.

 Englishman Michael Faraday is also famous for the construction of a voltaic pile, one with seven British halfpenny coins stacked together with seven disks of sheet zinc, and six pieces of paper moistened with salt water—as it was learned in 1812.
-A few years later, in 1821, after the Danish physicist and chemist Hans Christian Ørsted discovered the phenomenon of electromagnetism, Faraday build devices to produce what he called ‘electromagnetic rotation’—one of these is known as the homopolar motor, and helped build the foundation of modern electromagnetic technology.
+A few years later, in 1821, after the Danish physicist and chemist Hans Christian Ørsted discovered the phenomenon of electromagnetism, Faraday built devices to produce what he called ‘electromagnetic rotation’—one of these is known as the homopolar motor, and helped build the foundation of modern electromagnetic technology.
 These discoveries can’t all be credited to Faraday though.
 He based his work on the failed experiments of William Hyde Wollaston and Humphry Davy, fellow members of the Royal Society.

 But Faraday didn’t stop there.
-He explored electromagnetic properties of materials, worked with light and magnets, and more.
+He explored the electromagnetic properties of materials, worked with light and magnets, and more.
 In 1831, he discovered electromagnetic induction—the production of an electromotive force across an electrical conductor in a changing magnetic field.
 What he established was then modeled mathematically by James Clerk Maxwell as Faraday’s law.
 This discovery leads Faraday to construct the electric dynamo, the ancestor of modern power generators and the electric motor.
 Finally, Faraday established that only a single ‘electricity’ exists—at that time, it was thought that there was more than one.

 Faraday was not the only one influenced by Hans Christian Ørsted’s discovery.
 Another one was André-Marie Ampère, a French physicist and mathematician who was one of the founders of the science of classical electromagnetism, which he referred to as ‘electrodynamics.’
 For him, it really started when his friend François Arago showed the members of the French Academy of Sciences the discovery made by Ørsted.
 After that, Ampère began developing a mathematical and physical theory to understand the relationship between electricity and magnetism.
 He showed that two parallel wires carrying electric currents attract or repel each other, depending on whether the currents flow in the same or opposite directions, respectively.
-This is what laid the foundation of electrodynamics and, of course, to the Ampère’s law, which states that the mutual action of two lengths of current-carrying wire is proportional to their lengths and to the intensities of their currents.
+This is what laid the foundation of electrodynamics and, of course, Ampère’s law, which states that the mutual action of two lengths of current-carrying wire is proportional to their lengths and the intensities of their currents.
 The base unit of electric current in the International System of Units (SI) was subsequently named after him—the ‘ampere’ or ‘amp.’

 In 1826, German physicist Georg Ohm defined the relationship between power, voltage, current, and resistance in what is now known as ‘Ohm’s Law.’
 That’s why the ohm became the basic unit for resistance.